marzboard/marzboard/README.md

 ```text
 trojan://1111111100000000000000@...
 ```

+For VMESS it's a little different; the user's password is the first 8 characters of their config's `UUID`.
+So you have to either import the config into a vpn client like v2rayng and see the UUID field, or base64-decode the config and see the content.

 So, a user in any of the marzban servers included in `nodes.json` can log into their board.